 Editorial Note – I was given a copy of Lisa Jewell’s Watching You in return for a review.

 Watching You by Lisa Jewell is a creepy thriller that will make you feel genuine chills.
-The book will publish on Dec.
-26, 2018.

 The story is about a group of very different people living in the Melville Heights neighborhood in Bristol, England.
 It’s an upscale neighborhood so while it’s perhaps not the place where criminal activity is expected, everyone sure has a secret.
 While there are several characters throughout the novel, there are four main ones: Tom Fitzwilliam, the local school headmaster that everyone seems infuriated with, including his neighbor Joey Mullen who develops an obsessive crush.
 Then there’s Tom’s teenaged son Freddie who adopts an odd hobby of spying on the entire neighborhood.
 Lastly, we have Jenna Tripp, who also lives on the same street, and she’s not convinced her teacher is as squeaky clean as he seems.
 For more about the synopsis, click here.

 There are parallel storylines.
 Right off the bat, the reader learns a murder has taken place in Melville Heights but we don’t know who was murdered and who did it.
 At the same time, there’s also the mystery of Tom—while he seems to excel at his job and being a resource for his students, some are concerned he has ulterior motives.

 We read the story from the perspectives of three characters.
 There are quite a bit of other characters, some unlikeable and will make your skin crawl.
 Everyone seems to be either spying on a neighbor, being spied on or both.
 Hence, the name Watching You.

 The multi-perspective viewpoint with suspenseful novels really helps move these types of novels forward.
 Everyone comes from a different place and adds another layer to the story.